Publication Ethics and Malpractice Statement

 Content Relevance and Scope Alignment

 The Journal of Contemporary Urban Affairs is committed to publishing high-quality, original research that significantly contributes to the field of urban studies.
 To maintain the journal’s thematic integrity and ensure that readers receive relevant and focused content, all submitted manuscripts must align with the journal’s stated aims and scope.
 Manuscripts that fall outside the journal’s scope will not be considered for review.
-To see the aims and Scope of the journal please click here.
+To see the Aims and Scope of the journal please click here.

 To ensure alignment with the journal’s scope, all submissions must meet the following criteria: